-- 1. Keep all pre-contingency real power flows within normal ratings for all monitored bulk power transmission facilities. - 2.
+- Keep all pre-contingency real power flows within normal ratings for all monitored bulk power transmission facilities. - 2.
 Keep all post-contingency real power flows within the appropriate emergency ratings for all monitored bulk power transmission facilities for any contingency defined under NYISO's current operating criteria. - 3.
 Keep all real power flows across the transfer interfaces within the appropriate transfer limits.

 Both RTC and RTD will use a common Security Analysis (SA) function in which new contingency cases will be able to be created by operations staff in real time as conditions dictate.
 RTC and RTD will have separate but identical sets of displays to show both actual and predicted security constraint flows for all constraints that are within 90% of the appropriate limit for multiple look ahead periods.
 It would be desirable to be able to present both RTC and RTD time dependant sets of constraints such that known (or expected) system changes could be considered in the appropriate time frames.
-The SA associated with the RTD-CAM component will include the Security Monitoring function.
+The SA associated with the RTD-CAM component will include the is only a constraint manager.
+The Security Monitoring function-will be done in the EMS.
 It will run on a 30 second cycle, evaluating all real and contingency flows and displaying the most critical facilities to the dispatchers.